 Burst of Energy

 I’m still waiting for my burst of energy!
 But many women get that nesting instinct.
 If you find yourself highly motivated to get a project done, clean the house, organize the closets, SLOW DOWN!
+That is one of the signs labor is near.
 This is called the nesting instinct and you need to chill out!
 Save that energy for labor.
 You’re going to need it!
 Because labor is about to begin within 24-48 hours.